Kris Bowers: 2020–present: Oscar success and emergence into directing

 Bowers' debut as a director began with A Concerto Is a Conversation (2020), a documentary short film he co-directed with Ben Proudfoot.
 Centering on Bowers' conversations with his grandfather about personal and family history, the film premiered at the 2021 Sundance Film Festival and received an Academy Award nomination for Best Documentary (Short Subject) at the 93rd Academy Awards.

 For their next collaboration, The Last Repair Shop (2023), Bowers and Proudfoot won an Academy Award for Best Documentary Short Film.
 The film spotlights some of the individuals working at the Los Angeles Unified School District’s music instrument repair shop, the last to provide free instrument repairs to the city’s public school students.
-Following the The Last Repair Shop’s success, Bowers and Proudfoot launched a $15 million capital campaign, in partnership with the LAUSD Education Foundation, to support the music education of the next generation of Angelenos.
+Following The Last Repair Shop’s success, Bowers and Proudfoot launched a $15 million capital campaign, in partnership with the LAUSD Education Foundation, to support the music education of the next generation of Angelenos.

 In 2022, the Monterey Jazz Festival commissioned a composition from Bowers, which he presented at the annual event.
 The piece, Ásylo (Greek for sanctuary), commemorates the 30th anniversary of the nearby Monterey National Marine Sanctuary.
 Bowers had previously performed at the festival as a high school student for three years starting in 2003.

 Since 2020, Bowers has composed the score for Netflix's period drama, Bridgerton.
 Upon each season's release, Bridgerton has been the most-watched or among the most-watched original series launch on the service.
 For his work on the show, Bowers received Primetime Emmy nominations for Outstanding Music Composition for a Series and Outstanding Original Main Title Theme Music.
 He also produced two original soundtracks for Netflix's Queen Charlotte: A Bridgerton Story (2023): the first as the series' score, and the second with classical reinterpretations of pop songs.
 Bowers collaborated with Alicia Keys to reimagine her song "If I Ain't Got You" for the album's lead single.

 Bowers's film scoring work accelerated in this period with Justin Simien's comedy horror film Bad Hair (2020), Space Jam: A New Legacy (2021) and the Chevalier (2022).
 In 2023, Bowers scored three films and two television projects, including Haunted Mansion, Origin, The Color Purple, Secret Invasion, and Queen Charlotte: A Bridgerton Story, continuing his working relationship with Justin Simien and Ava DuVernay.
 Bowers' score for The Color Purple garnered a Grammy nomination for Best Score Soundtrack for Visual Media.

 Bowers received further acclaim for his score for DreamWorks Animation’s The Wild Robot (2024), which garnered nominations from the Academy Awards, Golden Globes, Critics’ Choice Awards, and BAFTAs, as well as the award for Outstanding Original Score for a Studio Film from the Society of Composers and Lyricists (SCL).